 2. Integrated Strategy.
 We adapted Abnormal’s successful Customer Experience Model to a holistic, people-centric Talent Experience Management Model that is designed to continually improve upon itself as the company grows, scales and changes.
 Traditionally, these sort of connections are not made and the organization struggles to implement a model that is foreign to any department outside of HR.

 3. Staffing for Success.
 At Truist, we don’t just do projects that help today; we build best-in-class Talent Experience & Marketing capabilities for sustainable success.
-Thus, we designed a Talent Brand, Experience & Marketing org design for Abnormal that included both Candidate Experience & Attraction roles and Employee Experience & Advocacy roles.
+Thus, in parallel to the solution delivery, we designed a Talent Brand, Experience & Marketing org design for Abnormal that included both Candidate Experience & Attraction roles and Employee Experience & Advocacy roles.
 Traditionally, these roles have different functional reporting lines which makes continuous improvement of a 360 Talent Experience journey near impossible.
-We also referred their first hire to that Talent Experience & Marketing function org and we’re providing weekly coaching to accelerate her growth towards Head of Function over the next 9 months.
+We also referred their first hire to that Talent Experience & Marketing function org and provided weekly coaching to accelerate her growth towards Head of Function within 6 months.